neoforged/.github/primers/1.21.2/index.md

     - `HoneyBottleItem` is removed
     - `Item`
         - `getDrinkingSound`, `#getEatingSound` is removed, handled via `ConsumeEffect`
+        - `releaseUsing` now returns a `boolean` whether it was successfully released
         - `$Properties#food` can now take in a `Consumable` for custom logic
         - `$Properties#usingConvertsTo` - The item to convert to after use.
         - `$Properties#useCooldown` - The amount of seconds to wait before the item can be used again.